 Reset Windows Update components

-Usually, windows update install problems occur when the Windows update agent-related services stop working, Windows 11 has an issue with the update cache, or some components get corrupted.
+Issues with Windows update agent-related services or the update cache can cause Windows update install problems.
 In such situations reset Windows update components and clear the update cache to help fix Windows 11 update problems.

-- Now type the following commands to stop Windows update and its related services Background Intelligent Transfer Service (BITS) and
+• Now type the following commands to stop Windows update and its related services Background Intelligent Transfer Service (BITS) and Cryptographic service

 net stop bits